Oazeem/Excel-Capstone-Project-HR-Analytics/README.md

 - The IT department delivers the strongest performance while receiving one of the lowest average salaries.
 This suggests a potential compensation imbalance that could affect employee retention if high performers are not adequately rewarded.
 - Finance appears to be one of the organization's most expensive departments while contributing the weakest performance outcomes.
 This could indicate inefficient resource utilization or ineffective performance management.
 - Employees who left had a slightly higher average performance score than active employees, showing that attrition is not limited to low-performing employees.
-- The Achieving performance band has the highest projected bonus payout, followed by Exceeding and Outstanding.

 ---

 ## Recommendations